AdobeDocs/marketo.en/help/marketo/getting-started/marketo-glossary.md

   </tr>
   <tr>
    <td colspan="1"><strong>Deliverability</strong></td>
-   <td colspan="1">The ability of an email message to reach the intended recipient’s inbox, which can be impacted by <strong>spam</strong> and client-side filters.
-Different than “Delivered,” which only indicates the email was handed off to the recipient server.</td>
+   <td colspan="1">The ability of an email message to reach the intended recipient's inbox, which can be impacted by <strong>spam</strong> and client-side filters.
+Different than "Delivered," which only indicates the email was handed off to the recipient server.</td>
   </tr>
   <tr>
    <td colspan="1"><strong>Demand Generation</strong></td>